 - Will your current infrastructure be able to support selling on multiple sales channels?

-- How will you source products in time to meet the demand?
+- How will you manage inventory to meet the demand?

 - What mix of technology and personnel will you employ to operate your critical business operations, such as shipping, order management, picking and packing, and inventory management?